HD 28254

-HD 28254 is an 8th magnitude G-type main sequence star located 180 light years away in the constellation Dorado.
+HD 28254 is a binary star system located 180 light-years away in the constellation Dorado.
+The primary component is an 8th magnitude G-type main-sequence star.
 This star is larger, cooler, brighter, and more massive than the Sun, and its metal content is 2.3 times as much as the Sun.
-In 2009, a gas giant planet was found in orbit around the star.
+In 2009, a gas giant exoplanet was found in orbit around the star.

 Properties

 HD 28254 is a G-type star with a spectral type G1IV/V, indicating that it has begun its evolution off the main sequence.
 It is estimated to have a mass 11% larger than the Sun's, a radius 57% larger, and an age around 7.8 billion years.
 It has a luminosity of 1.57 times the solar luminosity and an effective temperature of about 5,600 K. HD 28254 has a low activity level and a larger metallicity than the Sun, with 2.3 times the solar iron abundance.

 HD 28254 is the brighter component of a visual binary.
 Its companion, HD 28254 B, has a visual apparent magnitude of 13.8 and is located at a separation of 4.3 arcseconds.
 The two stars have maintained the same separation through time, indicating that they form a physical binary system.
 Furthermore, the radial velocity of the primary shows signs of orbital motion.
 From its brightness, the companion star is probably a red dwarf with spectral type between M0V and M2V, with about 48% the solar mass.
 The projected separation between the stars is 235 AU, corresponding to an orbital period of more than 1,000 years.